Exploring and shaping

 market urbanism

-As the first ever elected libertarian in Russia, I had to put my own convictions to a test.
-The kind of crucial questions I had to deal with on an everyday basis were: Who will provide public goods?
+As the first ever elected libertarian in Russia, I had to put my convictions to the test.
+The kinds of crucial questions I faced on a daily basis included: Who will provide public goods?
 Where should we draw the line between the public and the private?

 And, of course, the most burning question every libertarian has to answer sooner or later: Who will build the roads?
 In my view, the right answer is: those who do it best.
 In the private sector, the best provider of goods and services is discovered through market competition.
 The same mechanisms can work in urban development — and, in fact, they already do.